Alabama Rot - an unexplained dog illness

 What should I be looking out for in my dog?

-If you notice a wound, lesion or blister on your dog's leg or face anywhere from 0 to 7 days after walking in the New Forest area or elsewhere, then you should seek veterinary attention.
+If you notice a wound, lesion or blister on your dog's leg or face, then you should seek veterinary attention.
 This may be hard to spot but you may notice your dog licking itself more than usual.
 Most lesions will not be caused by this condition.
 Additionally, if your dog becomes quiet, starts vomiting or stops eating then please seek advice from your local vet.

 Current research has been supported with financial assistance from New Forest District Council, Forestry Commission, Bridge Pathology and Anderson Moores Veterinary Specialists.
 A large amount of work has also been performed on a good will basis by interested scientists.